Joel-Schaltenbrand/BL-Energy-Consumption-Analysis/README.md

   2. Lampenberg - ...MWh
   ```

+## Subprojects

+This project contains two subprojects:

+1. [Normal Project](/v1.0/README.md): This is the normal version of the Energy Consumption Analysis project.

+2. [Refactored Project](/v2.0/README.md): This is the refactored version of the Energy Consumption Analysis project using functional programming in Java.

+Each subproject has its own README file with detailed information.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.